Skip to main content

 Adding a Job

-Note_ Only tasks relating to one ODX instance can be added to a job.
-In other words, tasks from different ODX instances cannot be added to the same job.
-Furthermore, a job can contain either execution packages or ODX tasks, not both in one job.
+Note: Only tasks relating to one Ingest instance can be added to a job.
+In other words, tasks from different Ingest instances cannot be added to the same job.
+Furthermore, a job can contain either execution packages or tasks from Ingest instances, not both in one job.

 Next, add a Schedule for the job.
 In the example below, the job is set to run every hour and a half on all work days.